Finlandia Hall: Renovation and new façade

+Finlandia Hall

-The Main Auditorium has been a popular venue for meetings, congresses, festivities, concerts and events from the very beginning.
-The Auditorium seats 1700 people, 1200 in the stalls and 500 in the balcony.
+The Finlandia Hall has been a popular venue for meetings, congresses, festivities, concerts and events from the very beginning.
+The Finlandia Hall seats 1700 people, 1200 in the stalls and 500 in the balcony.
 The floor is oak parquet and the blue sections of the wall are Finnish birch.
 The stage is 14 metres wide.
 It consists of several modular platforms.
 In the middle, there is an elevator to the storage rooms located on two floors underneath the stage.
 The curtain is designed by Dora Jung, a Finnish textile designer.

-The Main Auditorium has served as a venue for several international summit meetings, for instance for the meeting of the Second Stage of Organization for Security and Co-operation in Europe in 1975, which was attended by General Secretary Brezhnev from the Soviet Union and President Ford from the United States.
+The Finlandia Hall has served as a venue for several international summit meetings, for instance for the meeting of the Second Stage of Organization for Security and Co-operation in Europe in 1975, which was attended by General Secretary Brezhnev from the Soviet Union and President Ford from the United States.
 In the meeting, every second seat row was removed to accommodate desks for the participants.

-Several other heads of states have also given speeches in the Main Auditorium, e.g. President Ronald Reagan, General Secretary Mikhail Gorbachev, President George H. W. Bush, Pope John Paul II, and the 14th Dalai Lama.
+Several other heads of states have also given speeches in the concert hall, e.g. President Ronald Reagan, General Secretary Mikhail Gorbachev, President George H. W. Bush, Pope John Paul II, and the 14th Dalai Lama.

-There has been a lot of discussion about the acoustics of the Main Auditorium.
+There has been a lot of discussion about the acoustics of the Finlandia Hall.
 In the beginning, there were problems, mainly because Aalto wanted the space to be like a medieval church in which the acoustics are known to be good.
 The tower section shown here was fully open.
 In the reparations that took place later, the ceiling was lowered to its present height, and the height of the stage was increased by half a metre.
-The doors of the Main Auditorium are covered with material made of horsehair.
-The organ in the Auditorium, made by the Kangasala Organ Factory, was the first concert hall organ in Finland.
+The doors of the concert hall are covered with material made of horsehair.
+The organ in the Finlandia Hall, made by the Kangasala Organ Factory, was the first concert hall organ in Finland.
 The front section of the organ was also designed by Alvar Aalto.

+The interior of the Finlandia Hall displays many themes that are typical of Aalto.
+The Finlandia Hall is a simplified version of the concert hall in the Aalto Theatre, i.e. the Essen Opera House in Germany.